 Best probiotic for candida brands

-Amy Myers Probiotic Capsules 100 Billion: with over 500 highly-praised 5-star reviews, this probiotic stands out as the best probiotic for candida.
+Amy Myers Probiotic 100 Billion: with over 500 highly-praised 5-star reviews, this probiotic stands out as the best probiotic for candida.
 It is a broad-spectrum supplement with 14 probiotic species, including Lactobacillus acidophilus, Lactobacillus rhamnosus, Bifidobacterium lactis, Lactobacillus paracasei, and Lactobacillus reuteri.

 While this brand is more expensive than most, it has overwhelmingly good reviews from satisfied customers.
 This is because it has the highest amount of probiotics at 100 Billion CFU’s.
 It is also doctor-formulated by Dr. Myers.